This

 - link the

-of that new empty object to the function's .prototype object - invoke the function with the
+[[Prototype]]of that new empty object to the function's .prototype object - invoke the function with the

-context set to that new empty object. - if the function doesn't return its own object value explicitly (with a return .. statement), assume the function call should instead return the new object
+thiscontext set to that new empty object. - if the function doesn't return its own object value explicitly (with a return .. statement), assume the function call should instead return the new object

-Step 4 implies that if you new invoke a function that does return its own object, like return { .. }
+Step 4 implies that if you new invoke a function that does return its own object, like return { .. }, etc, then the new object from steps 1-3 is not returned.

-There are four rules for this
+There are four rules for this context assignment in function calls:

 - Is the function invoked with

-? - Is the function invoked with
+new, creating and setting a newthis? - Is the function invoked with

-? - Is the function invoked with an object reference at the call-site (e.g.,
+call(..)orapply(..), explicitly settingthis? - Is the function invoked with an object reference at the call-site (e.g.,

-? - If none of the above... are we in non-strict mode?
+point.init(..)), implicitly settingthis? - If none of the above... are we in non-strict mode?
 If so, default the

-.
-But if in strict-mode, default thethis
+thistoglobalThis.
+But if in strict-mode, default thethistoundefined.

-for a function invocation.
-If multiple rules match a call-site (e.g., new point.init.call(..)
+These rules, in this order, are how JS determines the this for a function invocation.
+If multiple rules match a call-site (e.g., new point.init.call(..)), the first rule from the list to match wins.

 Arrow functions